valerio-oliveira/dataops-trail/README.md

 ## References

-These are some of the many links I made used of.
+These are some of the many references I made used of

 [Installing Python](https://linuxhint.com/install-python-3-9-linux-mint/)